notzain/material-decoration-bt/README.md

 ##### Prerequisites

 * KDecoration2
-* other KDE Framework 5 headers; see the output of ´make´
+* Might need other KDE Framework 5 headers; see the output of ´cmake´
 * cmake

 ##### Building and installing